Fengyun Leidian: Reception and legacy

 Fengyun Leidian is notable for its quartet of youthful protagonists (the titular "Wind, Cloud, Thunder and Lightning") and for foregrounding collective resistance in the Song Empire against Jin and Mongol incursions.

-Scholarly overviews of Hong Kong popular fiction place Fengyun Leidian among Liang Yusheng's late-career works, where his writings shifted towards broader historical canvases and serialised epics; academic treatments tend to discuss the novel in the context of Liang Yusheng's serialised novels and publishing history rather than as a frequently analysed standalone text.

-Contemporary media coverage and cultural retrospectives emphasise Liang Yusheng's status as a founder of the "new school" wuxia genre that emerged in the mid-1950s, and treat Fengyun Leidian as a representative piece from the "mature" phase of his writing career, noting its historical ambition and moral-patriotic orientation.
-However, critical commentary of Liang Yusheng's late-career works also notes unevenness in plotting and character concentration when authors extend narratives across large, multi-threaded serials.
+Contemporary media coverage and cultural retrospectives credit Liang Yusheng for pioneering the "new school" wuxia genre that emerged in Hong Kong in the mid-1950s, and consider Fengyun Leidian as one of Liang Yusheng's significant works from the later or "mature" phase of his writing career.
+However, critical commentary of Liang Yusheng's late-career works also notes unevenness in plotting, and the extension of narratives across large, multi-threaded serials.

-Reader reception is mixed: popular reading platforms show moderate reader ratings and comments praising Liang Yusheng's literary style and the book's patriotic themes, while some readers and commentators judge the novel to be less tightly plotted than Liang Yusheng's best-known earlier works.
-For example, the Douban entry for Fengyun Leidian (reader rating about 6.3) contains a mixture of positive remarks about characterisations and period detail and criticisms about plot density and cast size.
+Reader reception is mixed: reading platforms show moderate ratings and comments praising Liang Yusheng's writing style and the novels's patriotic themes, while some deem the novel to be less tightly plotted compared to Liang Yusheng's better-known earlier works.
+For example, the Douban entry for Fengyun Leidian (reader rating about 6.3) contains a mix of praises on characterisations and historical detail, alongside criticisms about plot density and the wide range of characters.

-In sum, Fengyun Leidian contributes to scholarly and popular understandings of Liang Yusheng's late-career works by exemplifying his turn to ensemble casts, patriotic historical subject matter and extended serial formats.
-It is better documented in studies of Liang Yusheng's complete corpus and Hong Kong wuxia fiction than in standalone peer-reviewed articles devoted exclusively to the novel.